Fractonic Fractional Quantum Hall Effect: Discussion and Conclusions

-The phenomenology of the resulting fractionalized phase is determined by the non-uniformity, and differs significantly from the uniform case.
-The ground state degeneracy depends non-trivially on the fractionalisation, and consequently the wire spacing, of the constituent parts.
-It is given by $N_{\textit{GS}} = u\prod_j a_j$, whereas the degeneracy of a single uniform phase would be $ua^2$.
-The quasiparticles that emerge in this system also display different statistics compared to the crystalline case.
-We see a separation of the quasiparticles into two types: a set of lineons, which are confined to move only in the $x$ direction, and a set of composite anyons---bundles of a set number of lineons---which are free to move throughout the system in $x$ and $y$.
-Finally, we have calculated the anyons' mutual statistics, finding that the composite anyons have statistics given by the common denominator of all fractions.
-Single lineons (which cannot braid since they are confined to a line) have mutual statistics with the composite anyons of $ua_ja_{j+1}$, for a lineon on the $(j+\frac 12)^{\textup{th}} $ quasiwire.
-Finally, s-lineons live adjacent to a single wire, and braid with the statistics of quasiparticles on that wire only.
-Hence, both the ground state degeneracy and the excitation's statistics offer richer possibilities compared to the uniform case.
+Finally, we have calculated the anyons' mutual statistics, finding that the C-anyons have statistics given by the common denominator of all fractions, $u$.
+Single lineons (which cannot themselves braid since they are confined to a line) have mutual statistics with the composite anyons of $ua_ja_{j+1}$, for a lineon on the $(j+\frac 12)^{\textup{th}} $ quasiwire.
+Finally, s-lineons live adjacent to a single wire, and braid with the statistics of quasiparticles on that wire only, $ua_j^2$.
+Hence, both the ground state degeneracy and the excitation's properties offer richer possibilities compared to the uniform case.